ManimCommunity/manim/docs/source/installation.rst

-Depending on your use case, different installation options are recommended: if you just want to play around with Manim for a bit, interactive in-browser worksheets are a really simple way of exploring the library as they require virtually no additional installation.
+Depending on your use case, different installation options are recommended: if you just want to play around with Manim for a bit, interactive in-browser notebooks are a really simple way of exploring the library as they require no local installation.
 Head over to https://try.manim.community to give our interactive tutorial a try.

 Otherwise, if you intend to use Manim to work on an animation project,